 As I said in the intro, we're going to be talking about referral traffic.
 This is the second installment in our guide to understanding Google analytics.
-The first one was on direct traffic and if you're interested in that, you can find that either in the card right here or checking out our channel, but today we're going to be talking about referral traffic, specifically.
+The first one was on direct traffic and if you're interested in that, you can find that either in the card right here or check out our channel, but today we're going to be talking about referral traffic, specifically.

 One of the main issues with referral traffic is that Google often puts a number of social media sites into your referral report.
 This happens because by default Google sees people coming from another website like social as referral traffic.
 As you can see here, Facebook's got a number of different domains and all of these have been tracked via this site as a referral hit, not a social media hit.